 About the Scholarship

 The Robert Noyce Scholars program aims to encourage talented Science, Technology, Engineering, and Mathematics (STEM) majors and professionals to enter into the teaching profession and teach mathematics or science at the secondary level.
-Each Noyce Scholar can receive up to two years of scholarship with stipends of $12,000 per year.
+Each Noyce Scholar can receive one year of scholarship support, at $6,000 per semester.